Mickey's Rival: Plot

-Mickey Mouse is by his car, getting ready for his girlfriend, Minnie, as they are planning a picnic together.
-A mouse named Mortimer drives by in his sleek sports car, and recognizes his old flame Minnie.
-He backs up and crashes into Mickey's car, pushing it into a tree.
-He greets Minnie, and she's delighted to see him.
+Mickey Mouse and his girlfriend, Minnie, are planning a picnic together, when a mouse named Mortimer drives by in his sleek sports car, recognizing his old flame.
+He backs up and crashes into Mickey's car, pushing it into a tree, and greets Minnie, who’s delighted to see him.

-Mortimer starts to make fun of his short rival, making Mickey angry.
-He shakes hands with Mickey, only to reveal a fake arm sleeve.
-He deliberately takes two of his buttons off from his shorts, much to Mickey's chagrin and annoyance.
-Mickey grumpily tries to grab Mortimer's buttons from his long trousers, but they are connected to batteries and deliver an electric shock.
-Mortimer laughs at Mickey's expense, saying, "Never a dull moment!"
-Mickey's car pushes Mortimer's sports car off and tries to scare it away by rattling its engine, but Mortimer's sports car loudly honks its horn, pushing Mickey's car to hide behind a rock nearby.
+Mortimer immediately starts to make fun of his short rival by playing pranks on him; he shakes hands with Mickey, only to reveal a fake arm sleeve, then deliberately takes two of his buttons off from his shorts, much to Mickey's chagrin and annoyance.
+Mickey grumpily tries to return the favor, but Mortimer’s buttons are connected to batteries and deliver an electric shock, leaving Mortimer laughing at Mickey's expense.
+Meanwhile, Mickey's car pushes Mortimer's sports car off and tries to scare it away by rattling its engine, but the sports car loudly honks its horn, scaring the jalopy behind a rock.

-Afterwards, Minnie, Mortimer, and Mickey, have the picnic together.
-Mortimer sees a bull in a nearby pen and tries to impress Minnie by doing some bullfighting.
-He grabs the red picnic blanket to use to fight the bull, making it charge into the fences around its pen.
-Minnie applauds Mortimer and asks Mickey if he is good, but Mickey breaks a teacup, calls Mortimer a "perfect scream" and furiously storms off to his car.
-Minnie is shocked by Mickey's jealous behavior.
-Both Mickey and his car kick a rock and sit down in anger over being antagonized by Mortimer and his sports car.
+Afterward, Minnie, Mortimer and Mickey have the picnic together, during which Mortimer sees a bull in a nearby pen and tries to impress Minnie by doing some bullfighting.
+He grabs the red picnic blanket to use to fight the bull, luring it into the fences around its pen.
+Minnie applauds Mortimer but Mickey breaks a teacup out of jealousy, before calling Mortimer a "perfect scream" and storming off to his car, at which point Mickey and his car kick a stone out of anger over being antagonized by Mortimer.